C4Q/AC3.2-APIs/README.md

 ---
 #### Testing API Requests and [myJson](http://myjson.com/)

-Think back to the `URLSession` demo: I was calling our hosted `json` an "API endpoint".
-And in some ways it does meet the requirement: we could send a request to the `URL` and we would receive a formatted `json` response.
+Think back to the `URLSession` demo for a moment -- I was calling our hosted `json` an "API endpoint".
+And in some ways it does meet the requirement: we could send a request to the myjson `URL` and we would receive a formatted `json` response.
 And at its core, an API is just a way to request and receive info based on a set of parameters.
 Though, in practice API's are a bit more detailed than simply plugging in a `URL` endpoint and parsing out any data that gets returned.
-And it's likely that you'll be working with API's with incredible frequency in your development careers.

-Making test requests is a big part of software, and iOS, development.
-So much so that a fellow developer created the myjson site after he became annoyed that there were no simple ways of hosting json with the intention of testing network requests and json parsing.
-Making web requests, specifically to service APIs, and parsing the returned response is going to be a part of a vast majority of iOS apps.
+Making test requests is a big part of development.
+So much so that a fellow developer created the myjson site after he became annoyed that there were no simple ways of hosting json.
+They, like the majority of developers, needed an easy way to test network requests and parsing json.
+Making web requests to service APIs, along with parsing the returned response, are going to be a common task in most apps.
 Think about all the apps you use that you can log in with Facebook!
-That's it's own API that needs integration in an iOS app.
+That Facebook authentication flow is its own API that developers have integrated into their app.

-Fortunately, since working with API's is such a ubiquoitous thing for all developers (especially ios, android and web) there are quite a few resources and tools available to make development as smooth as possible.
+Fortunately, since working with API's is such a ubiquoitous thing for all developers there are quite a few resources and tools available to make development as smooth as possible.
 Some of the most important tools are those that let us test out API requests to verify that our inputs and outputs are correct and what we expect.

 ---
 #### The [Random User API](https://randomuser.me/)